opnfv/armband/docs/buildprocedure/build.instruction.rst

 This method of plugin selection is not meant to be used from within Gerrit!

 Note!
-So far, only ODL, OVS and BGPVPN plugins were ported to AArch64.
+So far, only ODL, OVS, BGPVPN and Tacker plugins were ported to AArch64.

 ========
 Building